CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 Source.
 (See Revision Note at chapter heading for Psy 100) #5675, eff 7-22-93, EXPIRED: 7-22-99

-(a) All complaints, petitions, motions and replies filed with the board shall be signed by the document or, to the proponent of the document or, if the party appears by a representative, by the representative.
+(a) All communications of alleged misconduct, petitions, motions and replies filed with the board shall be signed by the proponent of the document or, if the party appears by a representative, by the representative.

 (b) Licensure applications shall be signed only by the applicant.